angular-sanctuary/learn-angular/src/content/docs/practical-course/update-task/update-task-route.md

 ## Add the route

+#### Instructions

-Open the `src/app/app-routing.module.ts` file.
+1. Open the `src/app/app-routing.module.ts` file.

-Add the following code to the file:
+2. Add the following code to the file:

 ```typescript ins={"1.
 Add the route for the update task feature": 9-12}
 import { NgModule } from '@angular/core';